Ratnagiri Murugan Temple

-Arulmigu Ratnagiri Balamurugan temple is a temple dedicated to the god Murugan (Kartikeya), in Thirumanikundru, Ratnagiri, Ranipet district, India.
-It was constructed around the 14th century, and was mentioned by the 14th century poet Arunagirinathar.
-It is situated on the top of a hill, in accordance with ancient Hindu scriptures which say that where there is a hill, there is Murugan.
+Arulmigu Ratnagiri Balamurugan temple is a temple dedicated to the Hindu deity Murugan (Kartikeya), in Thirumanikundru, Ratnagiri, Ranipet district, India.
+It was constructed around the 14th century, and was mentioned by the contemporary poet Arunagirinathar.
+It is situated on a hilltop, in accordance with ancient Hindu scriptures which say that where there is a hill, there is Murugan.

 Devotees believe that the Murugan idol in the shrine and the guru Swami Balamurugan Adimai (born 1941) are manifestations of the deity.